Why come to Fontainebleau?

 - direct route with no changes

-... it's easy to see why so many visitors from Paris come to Fontainebleau, sometimes just for the day or a weekend.
+... it is easy to understand why so many visitors from Paris come to Fontainebleau, sometimes even just for the day or a weekend.

 Why plan your visit?

-There's a LOT to do in Fontainebleau: choosing your program in advance, especially if your stay is going to be short, is a really good idea to maximize your experience, and avoid the frustration of missing out on things you might not have had time to see/do (but you're planning to come back anyway, right?).
+There is PLENTY to do in Fontainebleau: choosing your itinerary in advance, especially if your stay is short, is a really good idea to maximise your experience and avoid the frustration of missing out on things you wouldn't have had time to see/do (but you plan to come back anyway, right?).

-Whether you're interested in history, art, culture or outdoor activities, having a well-organized itinerary will ensure you don't miss a thing.
+Whether you are interested in history, art, culture, or outdoor activities, having a well-organised itinerary will ensure you don't miss a thing.

 Fontainebleau is packed with fascinating sites: